 In addition to the overall replacement concept, there will be situations when only part of the property would be replaced.
-Under this approach, it is possible to go through the refinery, component by component, and make evaluations as to the utility of each element.
+Under this approach, it is possible to go through the sawmill, component by component, and make evaluations as to the utility of each element.
 In this instance, the deduction for depreciation due to super-adequacies would be the summation of the individual calculations.

-For example, an oil refinery may have a building that is only 50% used because the operation has changed since the original construction of the property.
-In such instances, the analysis of cost new would be the same as normal apart from the deletion of the old building and the addition of a building that is 50% smaller (assuming that the "surplus" space in the existing property is permanent and there is no alternative use for it).
+For example, a sawmill may have a storage building that is only 50% used because the manufacturing operation has been streamlined and no longer needs as much storage space as it had when originally constructed.
+In such instances, the analysis of cost new would be the same as normal apart from the deletion of the old storage building and the addition of a storage building that is 50% smaller (assuming that the "surplus" space in the existing property is permanent and there is no alternative use for it).